GetDKAN/dkan/docs/components/datastore.rst

 When you create a dataset with resources, you have data in DKAN which you can display and store in several ways.
 However, DKAN is still reading this data directly from the file or API you added as a resource.

-To get the fullest functionality possible out of your datasets, you should add your CSV and XML resources to the datastore.
+To get the fullest functionality possible out of your datasets, you should add your CSV resources to the datastore.

 If you are exploring a resource that is not yet in the datastore, you will see a message advising you of this.